St. John's Diocesan Girls' Higher Secondary School: Prayer and anthem

 Before starting classes students pray the Lord's Prayer in the assembly.
 The school anthem is Make Me a Channel of Your Peace which is the hymn version of "Make Me an Instrument of Your Peace", adapted by Sebastian Temple.

 Campus

-The campus of the school is a mixture of natural beauty along with old British buildings and new buildings.
+The campus of the school is a mixture of natural beauty along with old and new buildings.
 It has separate playgrounds for students of nursery classes and other senior classes.
 Inside the campus there is a park, three play grounds, a basketball court and seven buildings in a lush green surrounding.
 The school has a small chapel inside one of the buildings.

 Facilities

 The school's facilities includes seven laboratories - Physics, Chemistry, Biology, Nutrition, Home Management and Home Nursing, Junior School Computer, Senior School Computer labs.
 The school has an LCD projector in the library for audio-visual aid to teaching as well as for showing films to the junior students.
 There is also the United Bank of India -St. John's Diocesan School branch, transport (23 buses), uniform and stationery, booth, tea and coffee booth, school canteen, and a Fulbright Scholar Exchange Programme.